Not sure where to begin? Try these first.

 Historical content includes: ballads from the American Revolution, War of 1812, or the American Civil War; freedom and protest songs from the Civil Rights era; songs from the Slave Coast; Canada's history in song.
 Spoken word content includes: speeches, biography, memoir, drama (e.g. ancient Greek tragedies), poetry, language instruction.

-Provides an online collection of recorded classical and jazz music delivered via streaming audio.
+Provides an online collection of recorded classical music delivered via streaming audio.
 Also includes CD covers, track listings, liner notes, composer biographical information, opera synopses and libretti.

 Gateway to music research and access point for new and forthcoming Oxford music reference subscriptions and products.
 Currently allows cross-searching of: